Up soared the lark into the air,

 The meaning of his words was clear.

-We are busy working to bring Henry Wadsworth Longfellow's "The Sermon of St. Francis" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Sermon of St. Francis" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Sermon of St. Francis" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.